 |Kogan 1500W Glass Portable Electric Panel Heater||Kogan||$199*|

-*Prices taken from respective retailers and Appliances Online and correct as of May 2020.
+*Prices are taken from respective retailers, Appliances Online and Bunnings, correct as of May 2021.

 But, if you’re planning on buying from Bunnings, keep in mind that certain models might only be available in-store and cannot be purchased online.
 Some features to expect include:

 - Single power setting